alphagov/govwifi-tech-docs/source/documentation/phase1.md

 The GovWifi team will contact you when your application has been approved.
 Do not proceed to step 2 until you’ve received confirmation.

-## Step 2: Establish your public IP addresses
+## Establish your public IP addresses

 Remote Authentication Dial-In User Service (RADIUS) traffic usually originates from the management interface of your wifi controller.
 Find out if you have an existing network address translation (NAT) rule, or whether you need a new one.
 If you have multiple internet connections it may be possible for traffic to originate from a different IP address in the event of a primary link failure.
 Make sure you add all your IP addresses if you have multiple internet connections.

-## Step 3: Register your site to GovWifi
+## Register your site to GovWifi

 > DEPRECATED: Registration of new sites is handled now by [GovWifi Admin](https://admin-platform.wifi.service.gov.uk/).
 Email workflow will be turned off in the near future.